pond/dnd/party_oswen/campaign_9/journals/part_5.md

 There are lots of people on the causeway, who make way for it but otherwise pay it no mind.
 As it walks past, Oswen can't resist.
 She waves and goes, "Hi, I'm Oswen!" - persuasion is only 9.
 She's too quiet to catch the attention of this huge creature, especially over the loud thudding footfalls.
 As it passes, she realises it's even trying to take care not to 'swish' its tail too much and knock people off the causeway.
 If it tried to take off here, the downdraft would probably throw everyone off the sides!

 We carry on.
 We see Dwarven lettering on the building that she recognises as such but can't read; underneat, in Common, "**The Central Bank Of Abbathor**".
 She says, almost disappointed, "Oh, it's just a bank!" - HIS check, 20(!)+5->25.
 She knows the name...
-It's a minor/obscure god on Torril; the **Dwarven god of greed**!
+It's a minor/obscure god on Toril; the **Dwarven god of greed**!
 It's "blamed" for the 'curse of gold' of Dwarven myth.
 She says, "Well, even so, I don't see why a beholder needs gold..." but Inafina says, "Well, it's probably the only way to buy the vegetables on sticks.
 I mean - it's gotta eat *something*!"

 The building is made of huge marble blocks.
 The main door is at least 50ft wide and high - the whole thing is on a dragon-friendly scale - and closer, now, we see a great list of some 60 or so names underneath the main heading.
 "Sigil" and "Mithril Hall" are included; so she thinks it's a list of cities.
-She thinks another couple are Torril cities she's vaguely heard of including one called "Maztica" but no others, so whatever this means, it perhaps requires a city to have a minimum level of wealth, which puts Mithril Hall into perspective if true?
+She thinks another couple are Toril cities she's vaguely heard of including one called "Maztica" but no others, so whatever this means, it perhaps requires a city to have a minimum level of wealth, which puts Mithril Hall into perspective if true?
 Or they could be branch locations?

 The beholder has wandered inside and is floating away to another level.
 Through the open door, Oswen sees a giant statue of a dwarf, 40-50ft high, huge gems for eyes and a metallic sheen that looks very like platinum.
 Too much money by half!